11 Best FREE Embroidery Software for Digitizing & Editing

 The awesome thing about Inkscape is there’s the Ink/Stitch extension to help you digitize SVG files and create embroidery designs from scratch.

-Now, the bad part about Ink/Stitch is that if you have no idea what an object, path, or node is, you’ll have a tough time learning to use this program.
+The downside of Ink/Stitch is that if you have no idea what an object, path, or node is, you’ll have a tough time learning to use this program.

 Ink/Stitch Pros